-JAFCO Group Co., Ltd. and its members (hereafter "we") act in accordance with the following principles to "commit to new business creation and jointly shape the future."
+JAFCO Group Co., Ltd. and its members (hereafter "we") act in accordance with the following principles for the realization of the Company's purpose of "Fueling perpetual growth; investing in bold visions" and its mission of "commit to new business creation and jointly shape the future."